Paranja

 In the beginning of the Soviet Union under Lenin's leadership, following Russia's October Revolution which brought about state atheism, Soviet officials accepted the covered women since Muslims were seen as allies with early communists of Russia against the old regime and the Russian Orthodox Church.
 Later under Stalin, however, Soviets sought to discourage or ban the veil and the paranja.

 The unveiling by the Soviets was called the hujum in the Uzbek Soviet Socialist Republic (SSR).
 As the Soviet Communists secured their control of Central Asia, chachvans and paranjas were banned.

 The paranjas were burned on orders of the Communists, who upheld the doctrine of Marxist-Leninist atheism.
 In the 1920s, the government "brought gangs of militant young atheists to Central Asia who physically assaulted women, often tearing the veil from their faces in the streets of Tashkent, Samarkand, and other cities."

 However, some veil-wearing Muslim women responded by killing the women who were sent to take their veils off.
-Some Uzbeks violently opposed the anti-paranja, anti-child marriage and anti-polygamy campaign which was started by the Soviet Union.
+Some Uzbeks violently opposed the anti-paranja campaign which was started by the Soviet Union.

 Since the dissolution of the Soviet Union, Tajikistan President Emomali has claimed that veils were not part of Tajik culture.
 The veil was attacked by the government of Kyrgyz President Almazbek Atambayev.
 They are seldom worn now in Central Asia while most devout Muslim women prefer hijab or headscarf.